hiruna/N-Pad/README.md

 * Changes to file handling code
 * Changes to GUI code

-N-Pad is a basic JavaFX application that allows you to edit text files.
 ## Installation
 This is a standalone application and does not require installation.

 ## Requirements
 Java 8 must be installed on the device.

 ## Usage
 N-Pad is in Java executable format.
 Double click on ```N-Pad.jar``` to run.

 ###Using Terminal/Command Prompt to run the application
 ```java -jar NPad.jar```

 ## Contributing
 ####Source code will be published from the next release
 1. Fork it!